Cold Water Army (temperance organization): Early history

-During Hunt's travels over the country, he tried to organize a Cold Water Army society in every Sunday School which he visited..
+During Hunt's travels over the country, he tried to organize a Cold Water Army society in every Sunday School which he visited.
 Though hundreds of units were formed, there was no attempt to effect a central control of the movement.
-Soon after the formation of the Massachusetts Temperance Union, in 1838, they embraced the idea of educating the young in the principles of total abstinence by organizing the children into "Cold Water Armies".
-While for many years, there were juvenile temperance societies and other associations among children and youth, the Cold Water Army differed from them all, in some respects.
-While the former had Constitutions and By-Laws, Presidents, Secretaries, and other officers, this set-up was sometimes found to be too complicated for long continuance.
+In 1838, soon after the formation of the Massachusetts Temperance Union, they embraced the idea of educating the young in the principles of total abstinence by organizing the children into "Cold Water Armies."
+While there had been juvenile temperance societies and other associations among children and youth for many years, the Cold Water Army differed from them in several respects.
+The former had Constitutions and By-Laws, Presidents, Secretaries, and other officers, but this set-up was sometimes found to be too complicated for long continuance.
 Nor did this arrangement contain, in itself, sufficient force to spread it as widely as the temperance movement required.
-By contrast, the Constitution of the Cold Water Army was its "Pledge".
-Its officers were the Leader, and such other adult persons as may have been necessary for supervision and assistance in conducting the meetings.
+By contrast, the Constitution of the Cold Water Army was its "Pledge."
+Its officers were the Leader and such other adult persons as may have been necessary for supervision and assistance in conducting the meetings.

 Growth

 The organization grew rapidly.
 The Army sent large and enthusiastic delegations to the public temperance meetings held from 1837 to 1844 on the Fourth of July and Washington's Birthday.

 The popular name of "Cold Water Army" was adopted in the State of Massachusetts where 40,000 were enrolled.
 In Connecticut and New Jersey, they spread through the agency of Rev. C. J. Warren and T. B. Segur.
 In Sunday schools all over the States, they became generally introduced.
 For a time, during the first half of the nineteenth century, the Army had a membership of about 200 boys and girls among the Cherokee Indians.
 Scomp records its activity in Georgia in 1843, and stated that most of the Cold Water Army of Savannah enlisted for service in the Civil War, but few survived.

-The first city in Canada to become involved in the society's work was at Montreal, August 1842, established by Mr. Wadsworth.
-Five years later, it numbered 5,000.
-After spreading throughout the Province and into adjoining sections, the interest declined.
-Other, better organized and more efficient societies replaced this branch of the Cold Water Army.
+The first city in Canada to become involved in the society's work was Montreal in August 1842, established by Mr. Wadsworth.
+Five years later, the society there numbered 5,000.
+After spreading throughout the Province and into adjoining sections, interest declined.
+Other societies that were better organized and more efficient replaced this branch of the Cold Water Army.

-A paper was published two or three years, called the Cold Water Army.
+A paper was published for two or three years, called the Cold Water Army.